 Jessica Holmes, Ph.D.

-Jessica Holmes is a Professor of Economics and the Director of MiddCORE, an award-winning leadership and innovation program at Middlebury College.
+Jessica Holmes is a Professor of Economics at Middlebury College.
 Her teaching portfolio includes courses in microeconomics, health economics, the economics of social issues and the economics of sin.
 She has published several articles in areas such as philanthropy, economic development, health economics, labor economics and pedagogy.
 Prior to joining the Middlebury faculty, she worked as a litigation consultant for National Economic Research Associates, conducting economic analyses for companies facing lawsuits involving securities fraud, product liability, and intellectual property.
 Jessica received her undergraduate degree from Colgate University and her PhD in Economics from Yale University.
 She is a past Trustee of Porter Medical Center, having served as Board Secretary and Co-chair of the Strategy Committee.
 Jessica lives in Cornwall, Vermont.
 Appointed by Governor Peter Shumlin for a term beginning on October 8, 2014 - September 30, 2020.
 Reappointed by Governor Phil Scott for a second term ending September 30, 2026.

 Robin Lunge, J.D., MHCDS

 Robin J. Lunge, JD, was appointed to the Board in November 2016.
 Prior to joining the Board, Robin served for almost six years as the State’s Director of Health Care Reform for Governor Peter Shumlin’s administration.
 Her past experience includes working as a nonpartisan staff attorney at Vermont Legislative Council, where she drafted legislation and provided support to members of the Vermont Legislature relating to health and human services matters, and at the Center on Budget and Policy Priorities in Washington D.C. as a senior policy analyst on public benefits issues.
 Robin’s areas of expertise are federal and state public benefit programs, health care, and health care reform.
 Robin holds a B.A. from the University of California Santa Cruz, a J.D. from Cornell Law School, and a Masters of Health Care Delivery Science from Dartmouth College.
 Appointed by Governor Peter Shumlin for a term beginning on November 28, 2016, and ending on November 27, 2022.
 Reappointed by Governor Phil Scott for a second term ending September 30, 2023.